 The Plan provides for basic employee pretax contributions to the Plan of up to 3% of covered compensation as defined, and for additional employee pretax contributions to the Plan of up to 14% of covered compensation subject to the provisions of the Internal Revenue Code of 1986, as amended (the Code).
-Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain Internal Revenue Service (IRS) limits (\$5,500 in 2010 and 2009).
+Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain Internal Revenue Service (IRS) limits (\$5,500 in 2011 and 2010).
 The Company contributes matching employer contributions equal to 100% of basic employee pretax contributions.
-The Plan allows the use of forfeited amounts to offset future matching contributions.
 The Company does not match the additional employee pretax or catch-up contributions.
 Each participant directs his or her contributions and the Company's matching contributions between the investment funds offered by the Plan, including Company common stock.